Ascend/modelzoo/README.md

-# Welcome to the Model Zoo for Ascend
+# Welcome to Ascend ModelZoo

-In order to facilitate developers to enjoy the benefits of Ascend ModelZoo, we will continue to add typical networks and some of the related pre-trained models.
-If you have needs for the modelzoo, you can file an issue on [gitee](https://github.com/Ascend/modelzoo/issues) or [ModelZoo](https://bbs.huaweicloud.com/forum/forum-726-1.html), We will consider it in time.
+To make it easier for developers to enjoy the benefits of Ascend ModelZoo, we are continuing to add typical networks and related pre-trained models.
+If you have any needs, open an issue on [Gitee](https://github.com/Ascend/modelzoo/issues) or [ModelZoo](https://bbs.huaweicloud.com/forum/forum-726-1.html), and we will response to it in a timely manner.

-## Contributing
+## Contribution

-Before you start,Please read the [notice](https://github.com/Ascend/modelzoo/blob/master/contrib/CONTRIBUTING.md)
+Before you start, read the [notice](https://github.com/Ascend/modelzoo/blob/master/contrib/CONTRIBUTING.md) first.

-Thank You!
+Thank you!

 ## Table of Contents
 - Models